Pkasliwal/staticfile-httpserver/com.namo.dist.server/README.md

 4] Clean, Build, Deploy, Test, for all:

 	mvn clean install
-5] Run/Execute the server on port 8500:
+5] Run/Execute the server on port 8500 (set env variable SERVER_PORT to customize and env LOG_LEVEL if need to be different than INFO before running this command):

 	mvn exec:java
 6] Run/Execute the server using jar file available in target directory (Xmx configuration can be changed as needed)